johkelly/KinectGamePlayer/README.md

 ================

 # Pre-Compilation
 * KinectGamePlayer depends on the Kinect 1.8 libraries.
-These can acquired via the [SDK](http://www.microsoft.com/en-us/download/details.aspx?id=40278) or the [Runtime](http://www.microsoft.com/en-us/download/details.aspx?id=40277) (untested with the runtime only).
+These can acquired via the [SDK](http://www.microsoft.com/en-us/download/details.aspx?id=40278) or the [Runtime](http://www.microsoft.com/en-us/download/details.aspx?id=40277) (only tested with the SDK).
 * Compilation of KinectGamePlayer depends on the .NET Framework, and was developed using the 4.5 version, available [here](http://msdn.microsoft.com/en-us/vstudio/aa496123.aspx).
 It may work with lower versions of .NET, but has not been tested.
-* A Kinect 1.8 is necessary, for obvious reasons.
+* A Kinect v1.8 is necessary, for obvious reasons.
 * An installation of Visual Studio is required.
 The [latest version](http://www.visualstudio.com/products/visual-studio-community-vs), which is also free, is recommended.

 # Compilation